Protestantism in Myanmar

-Protestants in Myanmar make up 3% of that nation's population, many of them Baptists.
+Protestants in Myanmar make up 5% of that nation's population in 2023.
 Most Christians are from the minority ethnic groups such as Karen, Lisu, Kachin, Chin, and Lahu.
-An estimated 0.1 per cent of the Bamar population is Christian.
+An estimated 0.1% of the Bamar population is Christian.

 History

 Protestant Christianity in Myanmar began in the early 19th century, largely through the missionary efforts of the Americans Adoniram and Ann Judson, Baptist missionaries who first arrived in 1813.
 Later missionaries such as Arthur and Laura Carson, also Baptist missionaries from America, established work in the Chin Hills in 1899.
 By the 1920s, missionaries of the Assemblies of God brought Pentecostalism to the northern parts of modern-day Myanmar, among the Lisu people; Lisu evangelists would continue to spread Pentecostalism among the Kachin and, since the 1970s, among the Chin.

 In 1966 all missionaries were expelled by the Burmese government.
 Protestantism is strongest among minority ethnic groups, often juxtaposed against the Bamar majority ethnic group who tend to be Buddhists.